developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/admin/index.md

 See [DataWedge Manager](/mx/datawedgemgr/) for more information.
 <br><br>
 **Version History**
-* **DataWedge 7.5 -** DataWedge Manager CSP support introduced, requires MX v9.2, EMDK v7.5, and StageNow v3.5.
+* **DataWedge 7.5 -** DataWedge Manager CSP support introduced, requires at minimum MX v9.2, EMDK v7.5, and StageNow v3.5.
 <br>
 ##Enable/Disable DataWedge UI
 Controls whether the DataWedge user interface is accessible to the device user, determining the ability to change DataWedge configuration settings on the device.
 If disabled, DWDemo profile settings can still be modified for demonstration purposes.